openshift/training/beta-3-setup.md

 What is the `openshift` project where we added these builders?
 This is a special project that can contain various elements that should be available to all users of the OpenShift environment.

+### Wait, What's an ImageStream?
+If you think about one of the important things that OpenShift needs to do, it's to be able to deploy newer versions of user applications into Docker containers quickly.
+But an "application" is really two pieces -- the starting image (the STI builder) and the application code.
+While it's "obvious" that we need to update the deployed Docker containers when application code changes, it may not have been so obvious that we also need to update the deployed container if the **builder** image changes.

+For example, what if a security vulnerability in the Ruby runtime is discovered?
+It would be nice if we could automatically know this and take action.
+If you dig around in the JSON output above from `new-app` you will see some reference to "triggers".
+This is where `ImageStream`s come together.

+The `ImageStream` resource is, somewhat unsurprisingly, a definition for a stream of Docker images that might need to be paid attention to.
+By defining an `ImageStream` on "ruby-20-rhel7", for example, and then building an application against it, we have the ability with OpenShift to "know" when that `ImageStream` changes and take action based on that change.
+In our example from the previous paragraph, if the "ruby-20-rhel7" image changed in the Docker repository defined by the `ImageStream`, we might automatically trigger a new build of our application code.

-You may notice that some streams have `rhel` in the name and others have `centos`.
-These streams could technically come from anywhere but it's important to know that the supported ImageStreams come from the official Red Hat registry and the CentOS community ImageStreams are currently hosted on the DockerHub.
+You may notice that some of the streams above have `rhel` in the name and others have `centos`.
+An organization will likely choose several supported builders and databases from Red Hat, but may also create their own builders, DBs, and other images.
+This system provides a great deal of flexibility.

 Feel free to look around `image-streams.json` for more details.
-It's entirely expected that companies will have their own internal image streams as well.
-That said, let's go move over to the web console to create our "application".
+When finished, let's go move over to the web console to create our "application".

 ### Adding Code Via the Web Console
 If you go to the web console and then select the "Sinatra Example" project,